EliAndrewC/l7r/rules/04-schools.md

 hit raised by 5.

 **First Dan:**
-Roll an extra die on initiative, parry, and wound check rolls.
+Roll an extra die on initiative, parry, and wound checks.

 **Second Dan:**
 You get a free raise to all parry rolls.